simone-angioni/midi/README.md

 - The finetuning section list the steps to reproduce the fine-tuning of the pre-trained model to create the model fine tuned on the database you want to choose (Classic, NES, or Rock)

-- The actual generation section list the steps to use the fine tuned model from the previous section to generate the original song through the continuation of a song excerpts
+- The actual generation section list the steps to use the fine tuned model from the previous section to generate the original song through the continuation of a song excerpts (You can execute only this section since in the project you have the already pre trained model on each dataset)

 #### Finetuning